Learn to deal with burnout as a form of change.

 - Are you often invaded by a sadness you cant explain?

 - Are you seeing close friends and family members less frequently?

 - Are you suffering from physical complaints (aches, pains)?

 - Have your accomplishments lost meaning?

 - Have your aspirations for businesses lost importance?

 Self-reflection is Critical

-I return to the topic I discussed in my first article for Latin Business Today: self-reflection.
+I return to the topic I discussed in my article on self-reflection.
 In the case of burnout, self-reflection can help us redirect and/or reaffirm our purposes.